B-Bounded cohomology and applications: Duality groups and the comparison map

 We have shown the comparison map fails to be surjective in general, at least for bounding classes ${\B}\prec {\mathcal{E}}$.
 It is natural to ask whether this map also fails to be injective.
 The next theorem answers this question.

-\begin{thm} Let $(G,L_{st})$ be a discrete group with standard word-length function, with $BG\homotopic Y$ a finite complex.
-If $\B$ is a bounding class for which the comparison map $\Phi_{\B}^*(G):{\B}H^*G)\to H^*(G)$ fails to be surjective, then the is another group ${\mathfrak F}(G)$, depending functorially on $G$ up to homotopy, for which the comparison map $\Phi_{\B}^*$ fails to be injective. \end{thm}
+\begin{theorem} Let $(G,L_{st})$ be a discrete group with standard word-length function, with $BG\homotopic Y$ a finite complex.
+If $\B$ is a bounding class for which the comparison map $\Phi_{\B}^*(G):{\B}H^*(G)\to H^*(G)$ fails to be surjective, then there is another group ${\mathfrak F}(G)$, depending functorially on $G$ up to homotopy, for which the comparison map $\Phi_{\B}^*$ fails to be injective. \end{theorem}

 \begin{proof} As $BG$ is homotopically finite, we may construct a finitely-generated hyperbolic group ${\mathfrak H}(G)$ and a map $p_G:{\mathfrak H}(G)\to G$ which induces an injection in group cohomology with trivial coefficients \cite{Gromov, Charney-Davis, Davis-Janu.}.
 Also, for any discrete group $G'$, a classical construction allow us to embed $G'$ in an acyclic group $A(G')$, where the inclusion $i_{G'}:G'\hookrightarrow A(G')$ is a functorial construction in $G'$.
 If $G'$ is finitely-generated and equipped with the standard word-length function, we can arrange for the image of $G'$ in $A(G')$ to be non-distorted.
 Abbreviate ${\mathfrak H}(G)$ as $C$, and let $A_1 = G\times A(C)$, $A_2 = A(C)$.
 There are inclusions